durgarsharma/Can-we-fool-LLMs-/README.md

-# Can we fool LLMs ?
-# Investigating Prosody-Driven Semantic Disambiguation in Spoken Inputs
+# Can we fool LLMs?
+Investigating Prosody-Driven Semantic Disambiguation in Spoken Inputs